Black and yellow graphic that reads: Community Development Demystified: A Glossary

 In 2021, Capital Impact Partners financed the worker co-op conversion of Ward Lumber.
 This new cooperative is another example of the power of worker co-op conversion to maintain and increase wealth and stability within communities.

-How We Updated Our Credit Guidelines to Support Diverse Developers
+How We Updated Our Credit Guidelines to Support Community-Centric Developers

 By Masouda Omar, Head of Small Business & Community Development Credit – Lending Operation